-Use Always start the Browser in this folder: to make the program always start in a certain folder.
+Use the setting named Always start the Browser in this folder: to make the program always start in a certain folder.
 Use the Browse button here to pick that folder.
-With this option turned off, Zoner remembers what folder you are in when you exit the program, and shows that folder again the next time you start the program.
+With this option turned off, Zoner Photo Studio remembers what folder you are in when you exit the program, and shows that folder again the next time you start it.